The Glaciers of Mont Blanc

 Geology and the Artist as Naturalist-Explorer

-Artists’ interpretations of glaciers appealed to the public’s curiosity about Earth’s natural wonders.
-With its impressive glaciers, relative accessibility, and status as western Europe’s tallest peak (15,782 ft; 4,810 m), Mont Blanc soon became the most popular and best-documented mountain.
+Artists’ interpretations of glaciers advanced the public’s fascination with Earth’s sublime features.
+Mont Blanc, with its grand glaciers, relatively easy access, and rank as western Europe’s highest peak (15,782 ft; 4,810 m), became the most popular and well-documented mountain.

 The geologist Horace Benedict de Saussure (Swiss, 1740-1799) contributed to a growing fascination with the Alps.
 His Voyages in the Alps (1779–1796), illustrated with drawings by Marc Theodore Bourrit (Swiss, 1739–1819), became the foundation for modern glaciology.

-Top: Marc Theodore Bourrit, Mont Blanc’s White Alley, 1786, from Voyages in the Alps.
+Top: Marc Theodore Bourrit ( Swiss, 1739-1819), Mont Blanc’s White Alley, 1786, from Voyages in the Alps.
 Bottom: The scientist Patrizia Imhof photographed a comparative view in 2009 to document the glacier’s recession.

-Some contemporary scientists track the loss of ice by comparing current photographs with early alpine artworks.
+Some contemporary scientists track the loss of ice by comparing current photographs with early alpine landscapes.

 Top: Jean-Antoine Link, View of the Glacier des Bois and the Needles of Charmoz from the arch, called the Cap, 1799, colored etching.
-Bottom: Samuel U. Nussbaumer, View of the Needles of Charmoz, 2005, color photograph
+Bottom: Samuel U. Nussbaumer, photograph of View of the Needles of Charmoz, 2005.